 Dr. Costigan is the Director of Learning at the Robert Wood Johnson Foundation.
 Read Bio

-This session will provide a grounding in what we mean by racism and its intersection with health and provide historical and contemporary examples of how racial injustice shapes health inequities.
+This session provided a grounding in what we mean by racism and its intersection with health and provided historical and contemporary examples of how racial injustice shapes health inequities.